lavaclient/lavaclient/readme.md

 A simple, easy-to-use, and flexible node.js lavalink client.

-- **Flexible**: Lavaclient can be used with any discord library for node.js.
-Each class can be changed relatively easily, making lavaclient completely customizable.
+- **Flexible**: LavaClient doesn't depend on a specific Discord library.
+Each class can be changed relatively easily, allowing everything to be customized.
-- **Plugins**: Provides a simple plugin class that can be loaded by the Manager, see the plugin guide.
+- **Plugins**: Provides a simple `Plugin` class that the Manager can load, you can view the [Plugins Guide](https://lavaclient.js.org/guide/plugins.html) for a basic implementation.
 - **Easy-to-use**: LavaClient has a neat and user-friendly promise-based api.
-- **Lightweight**: Designed to be small and performant, it's a great choice for any sized project.
+- **Performant**: Designed to be small and performant, it's a great choice for any sized project.

 ## Installation